firesearch/FirePHP/README.md

 FirePHP
 =======

-A web interface for MySQL.
+A web interface for MySQL and MariaDB.

+FirePHP is a tool to help you manage databases, tables, and inserting data.

+Progress: 1%; Build: 0%;